outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - what ratio of these scenarios are likely, possible, and involve risks or guarantees?
       - how time in one universe interacts with time in another - whether constants created by gravity and variables created by lack of it can interact with other constants/variables in adjacent, aggregate/net, reflective, or otherwise interactive universes
       - whether the similarities acting as inputs to standard gravity have corrollaries in the similarities acting as inputs to quantum gravity
+      - what gravitational impact on time exists on the quantum scale - the farther away from standard scales a particle or other structure is, gravity applies less and time moves faster?
+      - does matter (order) act like an opposite structure of time (disorder) so destroying matter can create time in a particular position
+      - can you navigate to other space times by increasing entropy to the entropy levels adjacently surrounding the target space-time (after which any matter navigating there reduces entropy to the target space-time)
+      - does that mean you have to destroy matter (order) in order to power time-travel - would that invalidate motion in certain time-directions, as increasing entropy tends to cascade and create irreversibilities
+      - is there a possible energy configuration that can increase entropy with enough precision that it can reach the target level
+      - are constants like irreversibilities more similar to the definition of order or is the initial lowest-entropy state of matter closer to the definition of order
+      - how do different structures that can create order (time crystals, black holes, other semi-closed or independent systems) interact - are they interchangeable in any way

   - add to definitions
     - solution-finding method can mean a solution-finding method on any interaction level, such as a domain-specific problem space (like how 'regression' is a solution-finding method in the 'find a prediction function' problem space), or a problem-solution interaction level (like how a solution automation workflow or interface query is a solution-finding method), or interim interaction levels (like how a 'find connecting input/output sequence' is a solution-finding method on the function interface)